aonkeeper4/aonHelper/README.md

   - modifies the player's Rebound method to preserve speed (does not launch u upwards in the same way tho)
 - Fling Bird No Skip Controller
   - makes vanilla flingbirds not run away when you're too far past the node

-note that most of these do not have sprites in loenn (womp womp) i will add these later hopefulyl

-also i reallly need to go back and not use reflection for everything i dont use a publicised celeste for this yet oopsie